 A window with a view of a brick wall, etc., should be creatively treated to filter the eyesore.
 Mini blinds or sheers will allow light to filter in while hiding an ugly view.

 Many people use a portion of their master bedroom as an office space these days.
 Try to avoid this when staging the bedroom, as home buyers will see that there's no room for a home office in your house.
 If you must keep a work space in your bedroom while your home is on the market, at least try to hide it inside an armoire or cabinet, or separate the two areas with a folding screen.
-Keep computer and paperwork hidden from view.
+Keep the computer, messy paperwork, and especially, ugly wires hidden from view.

-Use under-the-bed storage containers to hide the personal items that you use daily.
+Use under-the-bed storage containers to hide the personal items you use daily.

 Master bedroom interior decorating ideas